The health benefits of hiking are profound, although perhaps unsurprising to those of us who love taking regular walks in the great outdoors.

 Hiking is a phenomenal way to manage diabetes because it provides the positive effects of other types of exercise without being too strenuous.
 Like all exercise, hiking helps manage blood glucose levels by increasing insulin sensitivity for up to 24 hours after you’re done.
 Hiking has the further advantage of not being too vigorous which means that it is less prone to cause drastic changes in blood glucose levels, something that can be harmful for diabetics.
 And all of this is in conjunction with the cholesterol lowering effects that help diabetics along with everyone else who loves hiking.

 OK so there’s some pretty convincing health reasons to go hiking, right?
 Hopefully this article will help any friends and family take the plunge and join you on your next trip.
-Before you go, here's a cool video from First Pilgrim for further inspiration.
+Whatever you do, just make sure you've got a decent pair of hiking boots before you hit the trail.
+And before you go, here's a cool video from First Pilgrim for further inspiration.
 Enjoy! =ZIP=